dummied/code-school-manifesto/README.md

 ## Introduction

 This document serves as a standard to which a code school may adhere.
-It is not a detailed explanation of potential implementation, but rather a specification broad enough that each school can fulfill in its own way.
-It reflects the authors' hope that rival schools will become allies in a singular mission to serve, teach, enrich, and support the newcomers to the craft of programming who have put themselves in our charge.
+It broadly outlines the philosophy, values, and practices that should be shared by all schools.
+It reflects the authors' hope that all code schools will become allies in a singular mission to serve, teach, enrich, and support the newcomers to the craft of programming who have put themselves in our charge.

 ## The Promises